freaksuke/freaksuke/README.md

 I really like following ppl on here. apologies if that makes any of you uncomfortable … ❤️‍🩹

-— Callie or Cal : He or Pronouns of Character
+— Callie or Cal : He or Pronouns of Character</br>
 ———> you can find me as: any mouthwashing character,

 — HUGE. huge. mouthwashing fan.